 If you have previously manually activated one of the symlinks (as opposed to just going with the default priorities), you will need to repeat that selection.

 When the CREATE TABLE statement creates a table on CDH 4 containing a DECIMAL column, a warning message is intended to be displayed that the table might not be compatible with other CDH 4 components.
 The message is not present in the initial Impala 1.4.0 release.

 Workaround: Use the DECIMAL data type only on CDH 5.1 and higher.
 This data type is not supported on CDH 4.
-See DECIMAL Data Type (CDH 5 Only) for details.
+See DECIMAL Data Type (CDH 5.1 or higher only) for details.

 Cancelled query occasionally returns with OK query status (expected status "Cancelled")

 Intermittently, a query that was cancelled returns with Query Status=OK instead of Query Status=Cancelled as expected.
 The Impala logs show the correct cancellation status.